yash1595/ECEN-5823/questions/Assignment3-I2CLoadPowerManagement.md

 *Please include screenshots of the profiler window detailing each current measurement captured.
 See [Shared document](https://docs.google.com/document/d/1Ro9G2Nsr_ZXDhBYJ6YyF9CPivb--6UjhHRmVhDGySag/edit?usp=sharing) for instructions.*

 1. What is the average current per period?
-   Screenshot:
+   Answer:
+   <br>Screenshot:
    ![Avg_current_per_period](screenshots/sampleimage.jpg)
 2. What is the average current when the Si7021 is Load Power Management OFF?
-   Screenshot:
+   Answer:
+   <br>Screenshot:
    ![Avg_current_lpmOFF](link-to-screenshot-image)
 3. What is the average current when the Si7021 is Load Power Management ON?
-   Screenshot:
+   Answer:
+   <br>Screenshot:
    ![Avg_current_lpmON](link-to-screenshot-image)
 4. How long is the Si7021 Load Power Management ON for 1 temperature reading?
-   Screenshot:
+   Answer:
+   <br>Screenshot:
    ![Time_lpmON](link-to-screenshot-image)